cascade-core/libduf/README.md

 Fields in a form are not objects.
 They are represented only by configuration and the form iterates over this configuration during validation and rendering.
 This way it is easier to put various renderers and validators together.
-Also there is no overhed with per-field object instantiation.
+Also there is no overhead with per-field object instantiation.

 If there is complex hierarchy of field types in your application, the toolbox configuration should be pre-generated from more elegant configuration files.